 - Makes five to six 8-ounce jars

-- 1. Place a saucer with five metal teaspoons in a flat place in your freezer for testing the jam later.
+Place a saucer with 5 metal teaspoons in your freezer for testing the jam later.

-- 2. Working directly over a small nonreactive saucepan, use your fingers to gently squeeze the flesh from each grape, being careful to catch all the grape innards and juices in the pan.
-(Editor’s Note: Yes, you really have to stand there and squeeze each grape.)
+Working directly over a small nonreactive saucepan, use your fingers to gently squeeze the flesh from each grape, being careful to catch all the grape insides and juices in the pan.
 Set the skins aside in a large bowl.

-- 3. Bring the grape innards and juices to a simmer over medium heat, cover, and cook until soft, 3 to 5 minutes.
+Bring the grape insides and juices to a simmer over medium heat, cover, and cook until soft, 3 to 5 minutes.
 Immediately force as much of the pulp as possible through a fine-mesh strainer or chinois placed over the bowl of grape skins.
 Discard the seeds.

-- 5. Continue to cook the jam, stirring very frequently with a heatproof rubber spatula.
-If the jam starts sticking, lower the heat slightly.
-When the jam is done, it will acquire a glossier sheen and will have a thicker, more luxurious look than it did initially, usually after 20 to 30 minutes.
-To avoid overcooking the jam, test it for doneness after 20 minutes of cooking.
-To test, remove the jam from the heat and carefully transfer a small representative half-spoonful to one of your frozen spoons.
-Replace the cold spoon in the freezer for 3 to 4 minutes, then remove and carefully feel the underside of the spoon.
+Test it for doneness after 20 minutes of cooking.
+To test, remove the jam from the heat and carefully transfer a small half-spoonful to one of your frozen spoons.
+Place the spoon in the freezer for 3 to 4 minutes, then remove and carefully feel the underside of the spoon.
 It should be neither warm nor cold; if still warm, return it to the freezer for a moment.
-Tilt the spoon vertically to see how quickly the jam runs; if it is reluctant to run, and if it has thickened to a spreadable consistency, it is done.
-If it runs quickly, cook it for another minute or two, stirring, and test again as needed.
+Tilt the spoon vertically to see how quickly the jam runs; if it’s reluctant to run, and if it has thickened to a spreadable consistency, it is done.
+If it runs quickly, cook the jam for another minute or two, stirring, and test again.
+Repeat as needed.

-- 6. When the jam is ready, skim any white foam from its surface with a stainless-steel spoon.
+When the jam is ready, skim any white foam from its surface with a stainless-steel spoon.
 Pour the jam into sterilized jars and process according to the manufacturer’s instructions.
 Stash at room temperature for up to several months.
 Originally published October 14, 2011.